 - 2 Cups Mandarin Juice

 - Extra Sprigs of Mint For Garnish (Optional)

-- Combine sugar, 1 cup water and mint in a small saucepan, bring to a boil for 1 minute.
+- Combine sugar, 1 cup water in a small saucepan; bring to a boil.
 Remove from heat and stir in mint leaves.
 Let stand for 30 minutes and then strain out mint leaves.

 - In a 2-quart pitcher, combine mint-infused simple syrup, remaining water, lemon and mandarin juices; chill overnight.